anjalikhushi/SQL-Python-Ecommerce-Project/README.md

 # SQL Python Ecommerce Project

- Establishing connection between SQL and Python on E-Commerce (Target) Sales Datasete taken from Kaggle also converting the CSV file into tables using Python.
+ Establishing connection between SQL and Python on E-Commerce (Target) Sales Dataset taken from Kaggle also converting the CSV file into tables using Python.